FCA Firm Checker

 We’ve set strict rules about how advisers must put things right for former BSPS members and we’re monitoring them closely to make sure it happens.

-We are producing a calculator for advisers to work out whether you are owed redress under the scheme.
-Find out more about how this will work on our redress calculations page.
+Advisers will work out whether you are owed redress under the scheme.
+Find out more about how this works on our redress calculations page.

 The aim of any money you get is to put you back in the financial position you would have been in at retirement had you stayed in the BSPS.